-- Description of the product's area of use. - Description of the ingoing components if it is a multi-component system. - Recommended dosing for light, medium and heavy soiling in ml or grams per kg laundry.
-For multi-component systems, the dosing must be stated for each component. - The recommended washing temperature for the different degrees of soiling.
-The product must fulfill the efficiency test in requirement O20 at the recommended washing temperature. - The product's volume or weight. - All trade names if the product is sold in multiple countries. - Whether the product has a chemothermal disinfecting function. - Note that only products that are effective from 40°C or lower for light and medium soiling and 60°C or lower for heavy soiling can be Nordic Swan Ecolabelled. - Description of the product in line with Appendix 1.
+- Description of the product's area of use. - If it is a multi-component system, an overview of the ingoing subcomponents.

+• Recommended dosing for light, medium and heavy soiling in ml or grams per kg laundry.
+For multi-component systems, the dosing must be stated for each sub-component.

+• The recommended washing temperature for the different degrees of soiling.
+The product must fulfil the efficiency test in requirement O18 at the recommended washing temperature.

+- The product's volume or weight. - All trade names if the product is sold in multiple countries.

+Note that only products that are effective from 40°C or lower for light and medium soiling and 60°C or lower for heavy soiling can be Nordic Swan Ecolabelled.

+- \square Description of the product in line with Appendix 1. - Copy of label and/or product sheet can be sent in as part of the documentation.